willielibet/gt-bootcamp-html-css-code-refactor/README.md

-# 01 HTML CSS Git: Code Refactor
+#                        GT-Coding Bootcamp HW1 -- HTML CSS Git: Code Refactor

+## Table of Contents
+1. About This Task
+2. Directory Structure
+3. User Story
+4. Acceptance Criteria
+5. Getting Started

-## Your Task
+## 1. About This Task

-**Note**: Be sure to review the [Homework Guide](../04-Important/Homework-Guide/README.md) and the [Good README Guide](../04-Important/Good-README-Guide/README.md) before you start working on this assignment!

 This week is an odd-numbered week, so your homework is an on-the-job ticket, which means you'll begin with starter code that you need to modify.
 This week's homework involves a very important aspect of web development: **accessibility**.